November 20, 2003

 AHA and OSHA Alliance Web Page

-AHA continues to update the AHA and OSHA Alliance Web page on the organization's Web site.
-The Web page includes a number of links to OSHA's Web site, including the OSHA and AHA Web page and OSHA Safety and Health Topic pages such as AEDs and Medical and First Aid.
+AHA redesigned its AHA and OSHA Alliance Web page on the organization's Web site.
+The Web page includes a number of links to OSHA's Web site, including the OSHA and AHA Alliance Web page, milestones and successes and OSHA Safety and Health Topic pages such as AEDs and Medical and First Aid.

 OSHA's Safety and Health Topics Pages